-Flour is usually drier at high elevation2, and I can absolutely attest to that.
+Flour is usually drier at high elevation2, and I can attest to that.
 But this isn't always the case, and like I always say: adjust the dough hydration to suit the flour you have on hand.
-Flour is not a static ingredient, it's ever-changing, and we have to be ready to either hold back water or add more, as necessary.
+Dough hydration is always relative to the flour used because flour is not a static ingredient; it's ever-changing.
+We should always be ready to either hold back water or add more water as necessary.

 This is why in many recipes here at The Perfect Loaf, I call for water to be held back and added in thorough mixing.
 This way, we can be sure we're not over-hydrating a bread dough and using just enough to bring the dough to the desired consistency.

 Sometimes, but not always, humidity is tied to elevation.
-Humidity plays a role in the amount of water your dough will ultimately handle.
+Humidity affects the amount of water your dough will ultimately handle.
 Here in New Mexico, we have a wide range of humidity levels, but generally, it's low, around 20-30%.
 To compensate, I usually need to add additional water to my recipes.

-The important thing is to be aware of this and, again, adjust the hydration of your dough to compensate.
+The important thing is to be aware of this and adjust the hydration of your dough to compensate.
 I try to give extra cues (including photos) in my recipes to help you judge when your dough is hydrated just enough.

 Because the humidity at high elevations is typically lower, you might find it beneficial to allow your flour and water mixture to rest for a period before adding your preferment.
 Performing an autolyse, which is just mixing your flour and water and allowing it to rest, might be beneficial when you bake sourdough bread at a high altitude, even if it's a short 15-20 minute rest.

 With sourdough bread and its requisite lengthy fermentation time, usually, we don't have to worry about fully hydrating the flour in a recipe—it happens without any autolyse.
-This rest period might be more beneficial for other baked goods that have a short preparation timeline (like cookies).
-Regardless, a short autolyse is always an option when you bake sourdough bread at a high altitude.
+This rest period might benefit baked goods with a short preparation timeline (like cookies).
+A short autolyse is always an option when you bake sourdough bread at a high altitude.

-For example, if you find your starter is overly acidic (super sour aroma and watery consistency), adjust by leaving less starter in your jar.
-I'm constantly adjusting like this based on the seasons and temperature in my kitchen (or what I have my dough proofer set to)—and I would make this adjustment whether I was baking at sea level or high altitude.
+For example, if your starter is overly acidic (super sour aroma and watery consistency), adjust by leaving less starter in your jar.
+I'm constantly adjusting like this based on the seasons and temperature in my kitchen (or what I have my dough proofer or Sourdough Home set to)—and I would make this adjustment whether I was baking at sea level or high altitude.

-Are the recipes at The Perfect Loaf made for high altitudes?
+Are the Recipes at The Perfect Loaf Made for High Altitude?

-I hope this guide on how to bake sourdough bread at high altitude helps you get a start at modifying recipes to work in your high-altitude kitchen.
-The recommendations here are general guidelines, so be sure to test!
+I hope this guide on baking sourdough bread at high altitude helps you modify recipes to work in your high-altitude kitchen.
+The recommendations here are general guidelines, so be sure to test them!

-One last important point: when living at a high altitude in a dry climate, be sure to store your bread properly to ensure it doesn't dry out quickly.
-Although honestly, even if you live at sea level, it's important to store your bread properly to extend its life!
+One last important point: be sure to store your bread properly when living at a high altitude in a dry climate to ensure it doesn't dry out quickly.
+Although honestly, even if you live at sea level, storing your bread properly is important to extend its freshness.